 – Display Conditions

-It’s indeed useful for advanced website design, but Jupiter X has also a similar feature that has conflict with the Header and Footer templates when you set a display condition to the Header and Footer templates in Elementor Pro.
+It’s indeed useful for advanced website design, but Jupiter X has also a similar feature that has conflicts with the Header and Footer templates when you set a display condition to the Header and Footer templates in Elementor Pro.
 The issue is, Elementor Pro overrides Jupiter X settings as soon as you set the Header or Footer templates to your website using the Display Conditions.
 Also, when you assign WooCommerce archive or single templates using the display conditions, you can not use the Shop Customizer settings anymore.
-It’s a logical problem and in order to resolve it, you should make sure the display conditions are not set in any of the Header, Footer or WooCommerce templates.
+It’s a logical problem and in order to resolve it, you should make sure the display conditions are not set in any of the Header, Footer, or WooCommerce templates.

 You can check how to work with Custom Header and footers in Jupiter X here:

 There is no reported conflict with Jupiter X so far, except for a very specific situation after deactivating Elementor Pro and that is causing the header and footer to be invisible.
 The situation is explained as below:

 - By default, the standard version of Elementor doesn’t have Header and Footer templates option.

 - We add our own header and footer option with the same post type name as Elementor Pro using the Jupiter X theme.
 This is for users who don’t want to use Elementor Pro.

 - In case you use Elementor Pro, the Header and footer records you created with the Jupiter X will be still available on the database, and you can still select them through the pages that has those header and footer templates selected (from the top bar of the front end while you are logged in to your website).
 However, you can not see them in the Elementor templates anymore.
 In this case, you need to check them in Elementor Theme Builder.